Hua Chenyu: 2013–2014: First Mars Concert and debut album Quasimodo's Gift

-2015: Second Album Aliens and Mars Concert
+2015–2016: Aliens and Mars Concert

 On January 1, 2015, Chenyu Hua for the first time joined and performed in the Liaoning TV New Year Gala.
 On January 10, "Shimmer" was announced as the interlude song of the Chinese television drama "You Are My Sunshine" (何以笙箫默).
 On February 8 (Los Angeles Time zone), Chenyu Hua was invited by Billboard as a VIP spectator to the 57th Annual Grammy Awards.
-On February 17, he performed in the Liaoning TV Chinese New Year Gala.On April 27, Hua released his vocal experimental song "Cancer".
+On February 17, he performed in the Liaoning TV Chinese New Year Gala.
 On the Forbes China Celebrity 100 announced on May 11, his song charted for the first time with the integrated ranking of 91.

 In early May, Hua's Mars Concert was announced to hold on August 1 in Shanghai.
-Almost 10,000 tickets were sold out within 35 seconds while over 160,000 people were online.
-This once again broke the online ticketing record in the Mainland.
-Due to the heated response, his company announced two extra shows at the same venue, on July 31 and August 2 respectively.
-It made him the first Mainland singer to hold concert for three consecutive nights in the same venue.
-His concert on August 1 was broadcast online through Tencent and HunanTV (芒果TV).
-The Tencent online audience reached 2.64 million.
-This also renewed the record for online concert real-time broadcast.

 On October 28, his second album "Aliens" started pre-ordering on Jingdong.
 The limited 30,000 release almost sold out within a day.
 On November 7, his first digital album also started pre-ordering.
 Within eight minutes, over 100,000 units were sold.
 The album sold 350,000 copied on the first day of release.
-On December 18, "Aliens" was released on overseas music platforms including iTunes and the overseas version of "Aliens" was also released on December 22.
 The promotional video of "Aliens" was aired on the LED screen at New York's Times Square for a week starting from December 23.
-Hua composed 7 of the 11 songs; for this album, he wanted to present himself as "big" and "domineering", in contrast to his first album.
-This was also the first time he included rap songs in his album.
+Hua composed 7 of the 11 songs for this album.